reneang17/endofkamma/README.md

 ## About the credits and license of the photo used in this website

+The other pictures were taken from pexels.com, specifically from [here](https://www.pexels.com/photo/blooming-lotuses-among-foliage-26826128/) and from [here](https://www.pexels.com/photo/pink-lotus-flowers-2171292/)

+Please note that depicted content is protected by privacy, copyright or trademark rights.
+I use it in the terms explained in the terms explain at this [here](https://help.pexels.com/hc/en-us/articles/360042295214-Can-I-use-the-photos-and-videos-for-a-commercial-project#:~:text=Yes%2C%20all%20photos%20and%20videos,%2C%20product%2C%20or%20anywhere%20else.
+In particular, here we explicitly state that the authors are not endorsing or taking part in this free, non-comersial website.

 ## Everything else not listed above has an open source MIT license as follows